They’re soon to be professionals. We help them get there—from day one.

 CAREER PLANNING AND SUPPORT

-We help students plan early by creating a strong partnership with their UDC career advisor from the start.
+With a strong partnership with Career Advisors in the UDC from the start, we help students plan early and often.
 All students are enrolled in required career courses during their four years, advancing them into a focused career plan for their future.
 Career advisors help with career exploration, job search strategy, and resume development before collaborating with the Feld Center Industry Relations managers who will help students gain tailored connections to employers and alumni.
 Students, alumni, and parents are encouraged to join Questrom Connect, our web-based professional networking and mentorship community to help find new career opportunities.